 Weight to Warmth Ratio

-Synthetic insulation is made from fibres and typically will have a heavier warmth to weight ratio.
-This does mean that it doesn't compress as well as down.
-In simple terms though if you had a synthetic sleeping bag or quilt that had the same temperature rating as it's down equivalent then the bag is very likely to be heavier and bulkier.
+Synthetic insulation, made from fibers, generally has a heavier warmth-to-weight ratio compared to down.
+This means it doesn’t compress as well.
+In simple terms, if you have a synthetic sleeping bag or quilt with the same temperature rating as a down equivalent, it will likely be heavier and bulkier.

-Verdict: If you're gram counting or watching your space then down is the one for you.
+Verdict: If you're focused on minimising weight and space, down is the best choice for you.

 Water Resistance